 F-16 Network Training Center

-Luke AFB, which is located about 20 miles northwest of Phoenix, is the primary U.S. Air Force training facility for F-16 fighter pilots, who now regularly train to use night-vision goggles.
+Located about 20 miles northwest of Phoenix, Luke Air Force Base (AFB) is the primary U.S. Air Force training facility for F-16 fighter pilots, who now regularly train to use night-vision goggles.
 With the installed systems, pilots use real Night Vision Goggles (NVGs) that are stimulated by Christie Digital Systems Matrix StIM projectors.
 The solid state LED projectors provide simultaneous and independent control over both the visible and near-IR spectrum using LED illumination.

 Delivered systems and virtual terrain

-As part of the sale, MetaVR built and delivered high-fidelity geospecific 3D terrain of Luke AFB, to include the airfield and the Barry M. Goldwater Range (BMGR).
+As part of the initial VRSG delivery in 2010, MetaVR built and delivered high-fidelity geospecific 3D terrain of Luke AFB, to include the airfield and the Barry M. Goldwater Range (BMGR) with the East Tactical Range (ETAC) airfield with geographically located 3D models of all of the range targets.
 The terrain is in MetaVR's round-earth Metadesic format from natural color imagery.
 Imagery of the area of Arizona around Luke AFB is 1-meter resolution, BMGR is 0.50 m and the Luke airfield and its immediate on-base surroundings is .30 m resolution.

 The BMGR is one of three tactical ranges in the Luke AFB area, spanning several hundred square kilometers.
 The range serves the U.S. Air Force and the U.S. Marine Corps as a training area for aerial gunnery, rocketry, electronic warfare, and tactical maneuvering and air support.
 As well, pilots and JTACs train for strike and close air support missions at BMGR.

-MetaVR’s Luke airfield model replaced the Presagis airfield model.
-The terrain’s cultural features include: 171 high-resolution, geolocated models of hangars, offices, storage facilities, and other structures: 104 at Luke AFB and 107 at the East Tactical Range (ETAC) at the BMGR (97 unique geospecific models built from photos taken onsite), a unique high-resolution F-16C aircraft model; runway models at Luke AFB and the main ETAC airfield; 673 static vehicle and sign models; 831,581 cultural lights of the greater Phoenix area as well as runway lights and runway signage at Luke AFB; and 103 geotypical volumetric trees.
+The terrain’s cultural features include: 171 high-resolution, geolocated models of hangars, offices, storage facilities, and other structures: 104 at Luke AFB and 107 at the East Tactical Range (ETAC) at the BMGR.
+From photos taken on-site at the air force base, 97 unique geospecific models were built.
+Models also include a unique high-resolution F-16C aircraft model; runway models at Luke AFB and the main ETAC airfield; 673 static vehicle and sign models; 831,581 cultural lights of the greater Phoenix area as well as runway lights and runway signage at Luke AFB; and 103 geotypical volumetric trees.

 56th training squadron